This website is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Anti-virus software explained

-Computer viruses can be picked up from many sources, including emails, websites and files from friends.
-Good anti-virus software will monitor all these areas and more, to prevent infection at the source.
+Computer viruses can be picked up from many different sources, including emails, websites and social media.

 - Viruses.
-Installed onto your computer without you realizing, some may just display strange messages – but others will be much more harmful.
+Often installed onto your computer without you realizing it, some may display strange messages, but others are likely to be much more harmful.

 - Spyware.
-You won’t know these malicious programs are present on your computer, but they send your private data to hackers online.
+You are unlikely to know these malicious programs are even present on your computer, but they send your private data to hackers online.

 Dealing with viruses